OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 Disclosures

 The services hereunder are offered by SoundCloud Limited, a company incorporated under the laws of England &.
-Wales and with its main place of business at Greifswalder Str.
-212-213, 10405 Berlin, Germany.
+Wales and with its main place of business at Rheinsberger Str.
+76/77, 10115 Berlin, Germany.
 More information about SoundCloud is available here.
 You may contact us by sending correspondence to the foregoing address or by emailing us at contact (at)soundcloud.com.
 If you are a resident of the State of California, you may have these Terms of Use mailed to you electronically by sending a letter to the foregoing address with your electronic mail address and a request for these Terms of Use.

 Last Amended: 12 March 2013